-- Getting the parts can be difficult and expensive.
-Unlike with desktop PCs, the components that go into laptops are not standardized and are often customized in order to physically fit a chassis and/or to generate less heat.
-Because of this, you could go through a lot of trouble and spend a lot of money to get, say, a mobile version of a GPU or a motherboard that you’ve got in mind and that’s not readily available for purchase in stores.
+- Getting parts can be difficult and expensive.
+Unlike with desktop PCs, the components that go into laptops are not standardized and are often customized to physically fit a chassis and/or to generate less heat.
+Because of this, you could face a lot of trouble and spend a lot of money to get, say, a mobile version of a GPU or a motherboard that you’ve got in mind, which is not readily available for purchase in stores.

-- Putting it all together can be an arduous task.
+- Putting it all together can be a difficult task.
 As already mentioned, putting a laptop together is difficult.
-Putting together a desktop PC is a breeze for most people since all you need is a screwdriver and there’s usually never a lack of space.
-With a laptop, even if you get all the parts and components you need, they’d still need to fit the chassis properly and would need to be installed with utmost precision.
+Putting together a desktop PC is a breeze for most people since all you need is a screwdriver, and there’s seldom a lack of space.
+With a laptop, instead, even if you get all the parts and components you need, they’d still need to fit the chassis properly and would need to be installed with utmost precision.

 - Upgrading would be an even bigger problem.
 One of the main advantages of custom PCs is their upgradeability.
 When you want to upgrade your GPU, you just pop out the graphics card, sell it, and buy a new one.
-Considering that finding the proper parts for a custom gaming laptop is not an easy task, as we’ve already established, it makes long-term upgradeability even more problematic.
+Considering that finding the right parts for a custom gaming laptop is not an easy task, it makes long-term upgradeability even more problematic.

 - Pre-built laptops are an easier and more cost-effective solution.
 Today, you can find a wide range of gaming laptops to suit everyone’s needs and fit into everyone’s budget.
 What’s more, a pre-built laptop will not only save you the time and energy that you’d invest in building a custom laptop, but it will also cost you less money and potentially include some extra features that you’d be hard-pressed to find in a barebones laptop.

-External GPU cases have only become popular relatively recently, so what’s the deal with those?
+External GPU cases have only become popular relatively recently, so what’s the deal with them?

 In any case, if you’re looking for a way to upgrade your laptop’s graphics solution, an external GPU would be the best way to do that.
 Check out our buying guide where we go over several of the best external GPUs that you can get right now.

-So, while an external GPU is upgradeable, relatively portable, and offers improved performance compared to mobile GPUs, it’s still not a flawless solution.
-For one, it requires a Thunderbolt 3 connection, and not every laptop has this.
-Furthermore, they are usually on the pricey side, and as we’ve mentioned above, they still can’t match desktop performance due to the connection bottleneck.
-Which brings us to our next point…
+Therefore, while an external GPU is upgradeable, relatively portable, and offers improved performance compared to mobile GPUs, it’s still not an ideal solution.
+For one, it requires a Thunderbolt 3 connection, and not every laptop has one.
+Furthermore, they are usually on the pricey side, and as we’ve mentioned above, they still can’t match desktop performance due to the connection bottleneck, which brings us to our next point.

-To be perfectly frank, the only reason to get a gaming laptop over a desktop gaming PC is the portability that it offers.
-If you travel a lot or if you want a device that can serve both as a gaming machine and a laptop that you’d also use for work or for school, then a gaming laptop would be a good choice.
+To be clear, the only reason to get a gaming laptop over a desktop gaming PC is the portability that it offers.
+If you travel a lot or if you want a device that can serve both as a gaming machine and a laptop that you’d also use for work or school, then a gaming laptop is a good choice.

 However, if this doesn’t apply, a desktop will always be a better solution than a laptop, period.